mrkkrp/kill-or-bury-alive/README.md

 [![MELPA](https://melpa.org/packages/kill-or-bury-alive-badge.svg)](https://melpa.org/#/kill-or-bury-alive)
 [![Build Status](https://travis-ci.org/mrkkrp/kill-or-bury-alive.svg?branch=master)](https://travis-ci.org/mrkkrp/kill-or-bury-alive)

-Have you ever killed some buffer that you might want to leave alive?
+Have you ever killed a buffer that you might want to leave alive?
 Motivation for killing is usually “get out of my way for now”, and killing may be not the best choice in many cases unless your RAM is very-very limited.
-This package allows to teach Emacs which buffers we want to kill and which ones we prefer to bury alive.
+This package allows to teach Emacs which buffers to kill and which to bury alive.

 When we really want to kill a buffer, it turns out that not all buffers would like to die the same way.
 The package allows to specify *how* to kill various kinds of buffers.
 This may be especially useful when you're working with some buffer that has an associated process, for example.

-But sometimes you may want to get rid of most buffers and bring Emacs to some more or less virgin state.
+Sometimes you may want to get rid of most buffers and bring Emacs to some more-or-less virgin state.
 You probably don't want to kill scratch buffer and maybe ERC-related buffers too.
 You can specify which buffers to purge.

 ## Installation